-Section 253A of the Act and Rule 4(1)(h) of the Regulations allow shareholders to alter the constitution by putting further restrictions on the powers of the committee of management.

-The shareholders can't alter the constitution to give the Māori incorporation wider powers than those in the Regulations.
+Section 253A of the Act and Rule 4(1) (h) of the constitution allow shareholders to alter the constitution by putting further restrictions on the powers of the committee of management.
+The shareholders cannot alter the constitution to give the Māori incorporation wider powers than those included in the Māori Incorporations Constitution Regulations 1994.
 Any alteration is by a special resolution passed by the shareholders, as set out in the constitution.